fpischedda/cython-post/README.md

 when playing with cython and dangling pointers while wrapping c code that stores pointers to python objects.

+Please have a look at this [little post](https://francesco.pischedda.info/posts/cython-and-c-pointers/) about the problem.

 This repo contains:
 * cytest.pyx : the cython code that generates the c code that stores the pointers
 * segfault.py : a script that triggers a segmentation fault